 VPN Services are becoming more and more important these days.
-Not only does a VPN keep your online life completely private, it also protects you from hackers.
-Previously, we have briefly discussed some reasons why you should already be using a VPN on your PC and your smartphone to connect to the Internet.
-But as much as a VPN proves beneficial, selecting the right one for you is essential.
-As a general rule of thumb, if you are using a free VPN Service then you should probably start using a paid one.
+Not only does a VPN keep your online life completely private, but it also protects you from hackers.
+Previously, we have briefly discussed reasons why you should already be using a VPN on your PC and smartphone to connect to the Internet.
+But as much as a VPN proves beneficial, selecting the right one is essential.
+As a general rule of thumb, if you are using a free VPN Service, you should probably start using a paid one.
 Here are 5 reasons why you shouldn’t use a free VPN service.

 1. Tracking/Anonymity